 3. Performance Changes

-Performance changes don't necessarily mean that it's time for unit replacement, but you should still schedule service with a local HVAC company if you notice issues.
+Performance changes don't necessarily mean it's time for unit replacement, but you should still schedule service with a local HVAC company if you notice issues.
 Those problems will only get worse over time.
 Fixing loud noise or long cycles might only involve simple repairs like condenser coil replacement, but sometimes air conditioning replacement is recommended over repairs.
 In the worst situations, unaddressed issues cause catastrophic failures that force people to get replacement units.

 4. Rising Utility Bills

 Seasonal fluctuations in energy bills are normal in Dallas, but steadily rising bills are something that you should investigate.
 Age and wear have a direct impact on the efficiency of HVAC equipment.
 If you notice that your energy costs are steadily increasing as your AC system runs, then it might be time to think about air conditioner replacement.
+You will need an AC repair or replacement if you continue to see a spike in your bills.

 5. Your System Uses R-22 “Freon” Refrigerant